euwunss/spotify-recommender/README.md

 # Spotify Song Recommender
 ## Authors
-Hiba Awais, Isabella Schush, Alexandra Golley, Daisy Maldonado, Olha Lashchukevych
+Hiba Awais, Isabella Schuch, Alexandra Golley, Daisy Maldonado, Olha Lashchukevych
 ## Overview
 We chose Fulcrum GT's "Make It Make Sense" track to improve a common frustration: Spotify's song recommendation system.
 Often dissatisfied with its suggestions, we wanted to make a solution by creating a song recommendation algorithm by leveraging machine learning techniques.
 Our program takes a song and its artist as inputs and recommends three songs of the same genre from a dataset of 90,000 songs.
 Some of the attributes we considered were dancibility, energy, valance, tempo, loudness and more, which we found are crucial for finding similarity between songs.